Skip to main content

 first_query.sql

-JOIN department AS d ON d.dept_id = s.dept_id
+JOIN category AS cat ON cat.category_id = c.preferred_category_id

 SQL keywords such as SELECT and FROM declare what you want to read, while clauses like WHERE and JOIN refine the results.